 Harlem’s 125th Street is at the heart of the neighborhood.
 Bill Clinton's New York office is at 55 West 125th Street, and the legendary Apollo Theater stands at No. 253.
-Growth has brought outposts of Starbucks, Old Navy, and H&M (with Whole Foods set to open in 2015), which make it hard to distinguish 125th Street from the city’s other heavily commercialized areas.
-But there are still a few things that set it apart: an energy created by sidewalk vendors hawking bootleg DVDs, incense, and African shea butter; impromptu drum circles; and some of the best people-watching in Manhattan.
+A large number of chains (Starbucks, Red Lobster, H&M) makes it hard to distinguish 125th Street from the city’s other heavily commercialized areas, but there are still a few things that set it apart: an energy created by sidewalk vendors hawking bootleg DVDs, incense, and African shea butter; impromptu drum circles; and some of the best people-watching in Manhattan.

-To get a taste of today’s Harlem, spend time visiting its past and present.
-On 116th Street, particularly between St. Nicholas and Lenox avenues (Malcolm X Boulevard), you’ll find some of the area’s most interesting religious buildings.
-Admire the ornate theatrical facade of the giant First Corinthian Baptist Church, or fill your soul with the mellifluous gospel music of the Canaan Baptist Church of Christ's choir during a Sunday service.
-Take a hint from the parishioners and follow up with smothered chicken and waffles at Sylvia’s, at 328 Malcolm X Boulevard.
+To get a feel for Harlem, spend time visiting its past and present.
+On 116th Street, particularly between St. Nicholas and Lenox avenues (Malcolm X Boulevard), you’ll find some of the area’s most interesting religious buildings, from ornate churches to a green-domed mosque.